Is Your Nasal Congestion Sinusitis?

 Sinus surgery

-Our Southern ENT team offers a minimally invasive endoscopic approach, which involves inserting a small camera into your nose.
+Our Southern ENT Associates team offers a minimally invasive endoscopic approach, which involves inserting a small camera into your nose.
 There are no external incisions.

 We use various instruments to open the natural sinus passages, allowing for better mucous drainage and nasal spray and irrigation penetration.
 By removing inflamed tissue and shaving away nasal polyps, we clear the source of the blockage within your sinuses.